 First, gather and prepare your mise en place.

 If choosing to use oil:

 Heat the pan to low to medium heat and add the olive oil.
 Add the onions and sweat for at least 5-8 minutes to bring out the flavor until translucent.
 Then continue by adding the garlic and sweat for an additional couple minutes.
 Add white wine and reduce until all liquid has evaporated.
 (Skip the reduction if not using wine)

 *For no oil sauté:

-(It is easier to sauté, rather than sweat with no oil, so this process may give the onions a bit of color.)
+(It is easier to sauté, rather than sweat with no oil.
+So this process may give the onions a bit of color.)

 Transfer the cooked onions and garlic into the blender.

-To finish the sauce, add the cashews, the remaining vegetable stock, white wine, garlic, nutritional yeast, onion granules, nutmeg, white pepper and salt (if using).
+To finish the sauce, add the cashews, the remaining vegetable stock, white wine, garlic, nutritional yeast, onion granules, nutmeg, white pepper, and salt (if using).
 Blend on high speed until smooth.
 Add more liquid if you choose to have a thinner consistency.